 - Click on Users Accounts.

 - Next, click Add New User in PC settings.
 If you have a Microsoft account, then you can use that to create a new user account.

-- After creating the New User Account, press the Windows, and I keys at the same time.
+- After creating the New User Account, press the Windows and I keys simultaneously.

 - Click “Accounts.”